qingsong-liu/qingsong-liu.github.io/index.md

 ## About Me

-I am a Ph.D. student at Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University, supervised by Prof. [Zhixuan Fang](https://people.iiis.tsinghua.edu.cn/~fang/).
-I achieved my Bachelor's degree at Department of Electronic Engineering of Tsinghua University.
-Previsouly, I worked with Prof. [Wenfei Wu](https://wenfei-wu.github.io/).
+I received my Ph.D. from the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University, where I was supervised by Prof. [Zhixuan Fang](https://people.iiis.tsinghua.edu.cn/~fang/).
+Before that, I achieved my Bachelor's degree at the Department of Electronic Engineering of Tsinghua University and worked with Prof. [Wenfei Wu](https://wenfei-wu.github.io/).

 ## Research Interests

-- **Constrained Online Optimization**, **Online Learning**
+- **Constrained Online Optimization and Learning**, **Stochastic Network Optimization**
-- **Online Optimization in Computer Systems and Communication Networks**
+- **Modeling and Optimization in the Computer Systems and Communication Networks**

 ## Recent News

+- **[June 2024]** I successfully passed my Ph.D. thesis defense!
 - **[June 2024]** One paper accepted to IEEE/ACM TON!
 - **[March 2024]** One paper accepted to Sigmetrics 2024!
 - **[December 2023]** One paper accepted to AAAI 2024!